ART & SCIENCE EDUCATION

 LOCKDOWN DRAWING CLASSES

-During the lockdown period in the UK, I ran a total of 23 twice-weekly free experimental drawing classes through Instagram Live, responding to a variety of themes and prompts from 'abstract drawing from Google Earth satellite images' to 'interiors drawing from 3D virtual museum tours'.
-These classes were around 90 minutes in duration, and were attended by an average audience of 15-20, developing a strong and positive online community during lockdown.
+I am now in my second term of weekly and/or twice-weekly free experimental drawing classes through Instagram Live, responding to a variety of themes and prompts from 'abstract drawing from Google Earth satellite images' to 'interiors drawing from 3D virtual museum tours'.
+These classes are around 90 minutes in duration, and are attended by an average audience of 20, developing a strong and positive online community during lockdown.
+I have now delivered more than 30 of these classes, for free and publicly accessible through Instagram Live.
+Recordings of these remain on my Instagram profile.

 As well as being a positive experience, these classes have developed and proved my ability to create an interactive and engaging drawing workshop out of just about anything!
 If you represent an organisation and would like to highlight an unusual aspect of your collection or work, I'd relish the challenge of developing a class.